calicratis19/SDC/ReceiptScanner_Python/Readme.md

 ![alt text][image7]

-**PostProcessing**
+***PostProcessing***

 We have trained the model for 40 Epochs at first.
 Then we applied regularization on it and trained it on another 10 Epochs.
 We did post processing after we get the predicted mask.
 We saw that there are some small regions which were detected as receipt on images but are not.
-So to eliminate those regions we applied erosion and dilation morphing techniques on them.
+So to eliminate those regions we applied **erosion** and **dilation** morphing techniques on them.
 Using rectangular kernel after applying erosion many small regions gets disappear or get considerably small.
 But it also erodes the correctly detected receipt mask.
 So we applied dilation on it again.
 Please refer to the 14th cell of the notebook for implementation of the morphing techniques.

 After that we applied another post processing technique.
 We saw that there are disconnected regions that are detected as receipt.
 The actual detected receipt is the largest connected region on the prediction.
-So we applied a flood fill algorithm using BFS.
+So we applied a flood fill algorithm using **Breadth First Search**.
 This way we detect the largest connected region on the predicted mask and eliminate others.
 Please refer to the 13th cell of the notebook.
 Some example of before post processing and after post processing are given below,

 ![alt text][image8]
 ![alt text][image9]
 ![alt text][image10]

-**Result**
+***Result***

 We reached IOU value of ~80% at 40 iterations.
 But that was not the final training step.
 We had to run 10 more iterations to achieve the best model which had 90% IOU.
 Below is the details of the last few iterations,